 “If there was no introduction of SAP, the strategy of settlement would not have been necessary.
 Babangida’s association with “settlement” as a dominant strategy is purely an externality of global market policy, not of his own making” (IR012 2010).

-The nationalist political leaders of the one and half decades preceding independence had very strong legitimacy in the land but the comprador businessmen had little.
-Many comprador businessmen sought legitimacy or were willing to give up their anti-Independence stance and join politics to gain legitimacy (SR02 2007).
-When the comprador businessmen gained access to the state apparatus by way of elections and political appointments they knew they were no match for the leading nationalist politicians and sought work on the non-transparent mechanisms of institutions.
+The nationalist political leaders of the one and half decades preceding independence had very strong legitimacy in the land, but the comprador businessmen had little.
+Many comprador business people sought legitimacy or were willing to give up their anti-independence stance and join politics to gain legitimacy (SR02 2007).
+When the comprador businessmen gained access to the state apparatus by way of elections and political appointments, they knew they were no match for the leading nationalist politicians and sought work on the non-transparent mechanisms of institutions.

 No excuse whatsoever is being made for the corruption by those who engaged in major forms of it under reigns of Gowon, Babangida, Azikiwe, Awolowo or Bello; the fact remains that the circumstances created by the introduction of markets provided huge inducements for interested parties to engage in corruption.
 Independence, indigenisation and structural adjustment created in a Huntingdoninan sense (social and economic institutions evolved faster than political forms) grounds for poor governance.